isomerpages/govtech-corp/media/technews/_posts/2019-10-12-post-Four key insights from GovTech’s cloud architect.md

 benefit they obtain from migrating to cloud computing platforms.
 He now brings this expertise to bear in accelerating the Singapore government’s cloud-centric strategy for providing digital services to citizens and businesses.</p>
-<p>In an&nbsp;<a href="https://www.linkedin.com/pulse/building-smarter-nation-speeding-up-more-than-going-faster-hohpe/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">original post on his personal LinkedIn page</a>,
+<p>In an&nbsp;original post on his personal LinkedIn page, Mr Hohpe emphasises
-Mr Hohpe emphasises that “speeding up is more than going faster”, highlighting other benefits associated with being able to innovate rapidly in the digital space.
+that “speeding up is more than going faster”, highlighting other benefits associated with being able to innovate rapidly in the digital space.
 Here are four key takeaways.</p>
 <h3>1.
 Architecture gives you options</h3>
 <p>Designing and building IT architecture is often seen as time-consuming,
 tedious and costly aspects of digitalising an organisation.
 Rather than